solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 ## 4. SuperTriplets

+SuperTriplets comes packaged as a Java program and thus requires Java.
+You can check if you have Java installed on your machine with the command `java -h`.
+If Java is not installed, you can download it [here](https://www.java.com/en/). **Note for Windows users**: unless you explicitly download Java in the WSL, you will only be able to use Java programs outside your WSL (i.e., in the normal command prompt before typing `wsl`).

 There is download information in the SuperTriplets [website](https://www.agap-ge2pop.org/supertriplets/download/).

 You simply download the java file `SuperTriplets_v1.1.jar`.
 I put it in my computer `software` folder inside a subfolder named `supertriplets`.
 We will have to use the whole path when calling this function: